 기다려 주세요. = Please wait for me.

 밖에서 기다려 주세요. = Please wait outside for me.
-(Please do me a favour and wait outside.)
+(Please do me a favor and wait outside.)

 가르치다 = to teach